Autofiction

 All this in the shadow of César Augusto Sandino, Nicaragua’s national hero, who hovers over an entire family, in a story roaming from Baja and Southern California to Minneapolis, Chicago, Mexico City, and Managua during a period of cold war and social upheaval.

 With Carlos Barberena’s haunting prints, Sandino on the Border presents an untold story of the Americas and border life.
 The book’s multi-voiced narrative recalls Faulkner’s As I Lay Dying, and the epilogue evokes works by John Keats, Fitzgerald, and Hemingway in a text that also relates to more recent discursive modes and transnational relations.
-This new edition portrays the Sandinista Revolution’s early days and hints at the problems discussed in a striking final note on the Ortega-Murrillo regime.
+This new edition portrays the Sandinista Revolution’s early days and hints at the problems discussed in a striking final note on the Ortega-Murillo regime.

 Also available in the Spanish language edition

-Sandino en la frontera
+Sandino en la frontera (1969-1980)

-“Historias que cruzan las fronteras entre Estados Unidos, México y Nicaragua... [historias que narran] la vida de Mel, Lena, su hijo Silvio y la de Dino, hijo de Lena de un matrimonio anterior, Dino.
+“Historias que cruzan las fronteras entre Estados Unidos, México y Nicaragua… [historias que narran] la vida de Mel, Lena, su hijo Silvio y la de Dino, hijo de Lena de un matrimonio anterior, Dino.
 La acción es un “tira y jala” entre personajes que pretenden mantener una vida familiar pese a los muchos desafíos que enfrentan.
-Lena intenta rescatar a Dino, luego de que su ex esposo, Rolando, lo secuestra y lo lleva a vivir a Nicaragua; Lena y Mel no se ponen de acuerdo cuando ella decide continuar con su carrera universitaria... lo que dificulta que Mel siga con su trabajo.
+Lena intenta rescatar a Dino, luego de que su ex esposo, Rolando, lo secuestra y lo lleva a vivir a Nicaragua; Lena y Mel no se ponen de acuerdo cuando ella decide continuar con su carrera universitaria… lo que dificulta que Mel siga con su trabajo.
 Intervienen la lucha política y la revolución; termina con la derrota de todos sus planes y esperanzas.
 Zimmerman tiene buen ojo para lo trágico y lo dramático.
-Las historias se cuentan con diferentes voces... por ende, aprendemos y empatizamos con [los] personajes mientras ellos, con voz propia, relatan sus historias...”
-Antonio Zavala, Periodista y Autor de Pale Yellow Moon.
+Las historias se cuentan con diferentes voces… por ende, aprendemos y empatizamos con [los] personajes mientras ell, con voz propia, relatan sus historias…” Antonio Zavala, Periodista y Autor de Pale Yellow Moon.

 “Sobre esta traducción y el libro traducido – Traducir una voz que acude a la memoria implica hacer tuyo el recuerdo.
 Darle voces a la historia vivida, sobre todo, narrar desde el ojo que sentimos lastimar, narrar como remedio, así es esta entrega literaria de Marc Zimmerman.
 Sin lugar a dudas un acto valiente que merece nuestra lectura y nuestro aplauso, donde el autor explora (desde la memoria) la imperfección del ensueño ideológico y personal.
 Queda demostrado que narrarnos es también cruzar un límite caótico y fronterizo sobre lo que fue, y lo que esperamos haber sido.
 Dicen que la historia la escriben quienes ganan, imperios y demás.
 En este caso, pese a que “la memoria” como subgénero literario sugiere ser una obra de no ficción, el autor nos advierte que no suspendamos la incredulidad; por cierto, las llama “ficciones (o ilusiones) de la memoria”.
 Esta manera de definir su trabajo literario nos invita a cuestionar qué historia escrita no está exenta de ficción y por qué se decide decorar la historia.
 Por otro lado, si bien la literatura nos salva, ¿Cuán dispuesta está nuestra memoria a perder por segunda vez cuando es ella quien narra? ¿Por qué no remediar lo que debo?
 No obstante, traducir a Marc Zimmerman, hasta cierto punto, es abrir una herida, esa que persigue a quienes cruzan la frontera, más aún cuando se está al filo de una revolución.”
 Marisabel Martín Córdova, escritora y traductora puertorriqueña de Sandino on the Border.